 If you find yourself in Taiwan, head to Taroko Gorge and enjoy some nature.
 You will not be disappointed!

-We teach English online and at present, our schedules don’t have consecutive days off.
+Unfortunately, our schedules didn’t allow for consecutive days off as we teach English online.
 If we had two days to adventure, then we would’ve used two days for Taroko Gorge.
-However, one day is all you need to see its magnificence.
+However, one day is still enough to appreciate its magnificence.
 You just have to plan ahead!
 So let’s talk about the deets.

 You could take a tour; we saw many buses going through the park and ran into some tour groups on a few hikes.